jiinjeong/CSVolunteer/README.md

     print("Did you say " + word + "?")
     word = input("What is your word? (type 'exit' to end): ")
 ```
-Warning! `while` loops can be infinite if the condition never evaluates to false.
+* **Infinite `while` Loops**: Warning! `while` loops can be infinite if the condition never evaluates to false.
 In the example below, `i` is never modified and therefore the loop never exits.
 In the next section, you will learn to how to break a loop without the condition evaluating to false.
 ```python
   # prints forever and ever and ever ... forever
   print("I will go on forever... ")